Interview answer drill

 HighIntermediateJavascript

-Promises solve this by turning nested callbacks into a linear chain where values and errors move through a predictable pipeline.
+Promises improve that by turning nested callbacks into a linear chain where values and errors move through a predictable pipeline.
+This matters most in flows like file upload -> metadata save -> audit log -> analytics, where one late failure should still hit one predictable error boundary.

 Problem in callback hell